Crawl Space Wood Rot

 Severe decaying of the beam and joist, a sign of a crawl space problem that needs crawl space wood rot repair in Northern VA.

-Early signs of crawl space wood rot often appear before major damage.
+Crawl space wood rot usually shows warning signs before serious damage happens.
 If you notice any of the issues below, they may indicate active rotting and trapped moisture under your home.

-• Visible mold growth, fungus, or early decay
+• Visible mold growth, fungus patches, or early surface decay on joists and beams.

 What Causes Crawl Space Wood Rot?